kpavlis/image-analysis/README.md

 # 🖼️ Image Analysis via Hypergraph-Based Manifold Ranking

-This project implements an advanced image retrieval system based on the methodology described in the paper *"Multimedia Retrieval through Unsupervised Hypergraph-based Manifold Ranking"*.
+This program implements an advanced image retrieval system based on the methodology described in the paper *"Multimedia Retrieval through Unsupervised Hypergraph-based Manifold Ranking"*.
 The goal is to extract features from images and compute similarity scores to identify the most visually related images within a dataset.

+> ℹ️ This project is not open source and does not grant any usage rights.
+> For usage terms and legal information, see [Code Ownership & Usage Terms](#-code-ownership--usage-terms).

 ## 🚀 Overview